Financial asset search: what it is and why you might need it

 Where to run a search

 There are a few providers of this type of search.
-Inheritance Data offer a comprehensive service to non-solicitors for £192.
+Estate Search offers a comprehensive service to non-solicitors for £192 (at the time of writing).

 Share by: